 The combined challenges of finding your feet in a new location, making new friends and keeping pace with assignments, can be difficult to juggle.
 UNE Colleges provide the support you need to make this transition easier, to manage your priorities, and help you have fun at the same time.

-UNE's residential colleges provide more than shelter, food and friendship.
-We believe that at the heart of a great student experience is an outstanding residential experience, and at the heart of a UNE residential experience is academic excellence.
+UNE's Residential Colleges provide more than shelter, food and friendship.
+We believe that at the heart of a great student experience is an outstanding residential experience.
 From the very first day we set the foundations for academic success and lifelong learning, with an emphasis on health and wellbeing.

 - discuss upcoming assessments with other students in your subject area

 - access tutors from maths, chemistry, statistics and biology subject areas

 The doctors at the University Medical Centre, assisted by a registered nurse, provide a free clinical service to UNE students.
 Students just need their student ID card, medicare card and health care concession card (if applicable) for bulk billing.Safety on CampusThe UNE Campus Safety Centre is located in the College precinct.
 It is staffed 24 hours a day, 7 days a week.
 A Safety, Security & Information officer is always available to attend any urgent incident or provide a helpful presence if for any reason you feel concerned for your safety.

 SportUNE is considered one of the best university sporting precincts in Australia, offering variety, flexibility and a range of new facilities and services.
 With everything from a fitness and strength building gym, racket courts and regular classes that allow you to stay fit at all times of the week through to organised sporting clubs that offer team sports throughout the seasons.
 SportUNE has something for everyone - all on the Colleges doorstep!
 Check out the SportUNE Timetable and the variety of classes available.
 If you'd like to sign up, view information on SportUNE Membership.

 Monday to Friday: 6am - 9pm